Evading and crashing anti-malware solutions via data collection overloading during analysis serialization: Experimental process and setup

 \subsection{Goals and evaluation criteria}

 The primary objective of the experimental phase was to validate whether recursive process spawning could cause denial-of-analysis or otherwise impair the behavioral visibility of sandbox and endpoint detection systems.
-The experiments were designed to observe three main outcomes: (i) denial or corruption of analysis reports, (ii) partial or total loss of behavioral telemetry, and (iii) degradation of analysis performance or stability leading to timeouts or crashes.
+We designed the experiments to observe three main outcomes: \begin{enumerate*}[label=(\roman*)] \item denial or corruption of analysis reports, \item partial or total loss of behavioral telemetry, and \item degradation of analysis performance or stability leading to timeouts or crashes.\end{enumerate*}

 Each local test environment, whether sandbox, EDR, or DFIR platform, was evaluated using identical input parameters, including recursion depth and number of spawned processes.
 The consistency of execution ensured that the differences in outcomes reflected genuine architectural or implementation differences between the platforms rather than sample variance.
-The evaluation was carried out on five main pillars: \begin{enumerate} \item \textbf{Behavioral completeness:} The degree to which each platform successfully captured and recorded all executed behaviors (process creation, PowerShell invocation, network connections).
-Missing or truncated telemetry indicated a partial failure. \item \textbf{Detection verdict:} The final classification or confidence score assigned to the sample (e.g., clean, suspicious, malicious).
-A low confidence score despite active payload execution was considered an analysis failure. \item \textbf{System stability:} Observable signs of engine instability, including crashes, unresponsive interfaces, incomplete reports, or unprocessed data queues. \item \textbf{Report integrity:} Verification that the JSON, BSON, or database-backed output was correctly generated and rendered without corruption, truncation, or serialization errors. \item \textbf{Performance overhead:} Comparative measurement of processing time, report generation delay, and resource utilization under recursive load compared to baseline runs with benign samples. \end{enumerate}
+We considered a test successful if the sample prevented a complete report or caused pipeline instability; resilient if it fully logged recursive activity and correctly labeled behavior.

 We considered a test successful if the sample prevented the behavioral engine from generating a complete or accurate report or caused instability in the telemetry or storage pipeline.
 Conversely, a platform was considered resilient if it fully recorded the recursive activity and correctly labeled the behavior as malicious without disruption.